VNNikolaidis/nnlib2Rcpp/README.md

 ---

-The nnlib2 used in this package is a collection of C++ classes and templates for creating NNs.
+The ‘nnlib’ library used (and included) in this package is a collection of C++ classes and templates for creating NNs.
 For an example of NN implementation see the MAM related code.
+This library is also available as a standalone project, in GitHub repository (https://github.com/VNNikolaidis/nnlib2).
+For a (simplified) class-diagram of significant nnlib2 classes and templates see: https://github.com/VNNikolaidis/nnlib2/blob/master/misc/diagram%20of%20main%20classes.png

 ---

-For creating new NN components and models see also:
+For creating new NN components and models in nnlib2 and nnlib2Rcpp see also:

 https://r-posts.com/creating-custom-neural-networks-with-nnlib2rcpp/